-18 Further information: https://www.ecogood.org/en.
+17. Further information: www.ecogood.org/en.

-Opportunities and challenges of economic well-being and social inclusion in the Alps

-In general, the quality of life is rather high in the Alpine area.
-The risk of poverty rate in the German Alpine area is lower than the Bavarian or the national average.
-In Slovenia, it is lower than at the European level.
-The German Alpine area shows a higher employment and a lower unemployment rate than at the Bavarian or national level.
-For these two indicators, Slovenia performs better than the European average.
-In Switzerland, there is no noticeable difference in the unemployment rate between the national average and the Alpine area.
-The share of people with secondary education is higher in the German Alpine areas than in the rest of the country.
-In Slovenia, the share of people with secondary education is higher than the European average, for tertiary education the figures come close to the European ones.
-In Italy, the Alpine regions show a better performance in terms of economic well-being compared to the country as a whole.
+Opportunities and challenges of economic well-being and social inclusion in the Alps education is higher in the German Alpine areas than in the rest of the country.
+In Slovenia, the share of people with secondary education is higher than the European average.
+For tertiary education the figures come close to the European ones.
+In Italy, the Alpine areas show a better performance in terms of economic well-being compared to the country as a whole.